LYNCH·LLP

 What the data says.

 George C Neurauter Jr maintains a public record in Technology Center 2100 (Computer Architecture, Software, and Information Security).
-Across 105 disposed applications, the examiner allowed 59 and abandoned 46.
-The allowance rate stands at 56% of decided applications.
-The examiner works within a single art unit (2143).
-This pooled record reflects outcomes across the examiner's caseload in this technology center and does not constitute a prediction for any specific application.
+His pooled allowance rate is 56% across hundreds of decided applications.
+This rate represents the proportion of applications that issued as allowed (rather than abandoned) among all applications that reached a final decision in his examined art units.
+The examiner's record spans a single art unit within TC 2100.
+This statistic reflects historical outcomes and does not constitute a prediction for any individual application.

 // HOW TO READ THESE NUMBERS